Our Mathematics coordinator:

 Maths at Towngate Primary Academy

+In Key Stages One and Two, teachers cover objectives set out in the Programmes of Study from the National Curriculum and follow the ‘Maths Hub’ schemes of work to reduce teacher workload and support subject knowledge.
 Within the Maths hub schemes of learning, each National Curriculum objective is broken down into fluency, reasoning and problem solving; our teachers use the learning challenges to teach for mastery - an approach to extend and deepen the understanding of pupils within each year group.
 Our teaching staff use this document in conjunction with a range of high quality resources such as NRich and NCETM to support, stretch and challenge all learners within the classroom.
 We use the Abacus scheme of work to complement the Maths hub schemes, with a focus on developing fluency of mathematical concepts.

-.Summative assessment takes place at the end of each term and children’s progress and attainment is discussed with senior leaders in pupil progress meetings.
+Summative assessment takes place at the end of each term and children’s progress and attainment is discussed with senior leaders in pupil progress meetings.
 Formative assessment takes place on a daily basis and teachers adjust planning accordingly to meet the needs of their class.
 Attainment and outcomes in mathematics have a prominent focus throughout our academy.

 Year 6 Mathematics